Kirlian Camera (band): History

-During 2000 the lineup is stabilized when talented singer/composer/writer Elena Alice Fossi joins Kirlian Camera.
+During 2000 the lineup was stabilized when singer/composer/writer Elena Alice Fossi joined the band.
 She is also the leader of side-projects Alice Neve Fox, Spectra*paris and Siderartica, and co-leader in the Stalingrad project (nowadays renamed as Stalingrad Valkyrie) with Bergamini himself.

-During 2013, Kirlian Camera release "Black Summer Choirs".
+During 2013, Kirlian Camera released Black Summer Choirs.

-On late 2017, the band of Elena Alice Fossi and Angelo Bergamini releases the hit-single "Sky Collapse" (featuring Eskil Simonsson of Covenant) via Dependent Records, that immediately gains some remarkable success in Central Europe, reaching position nr.
-1 in the German Alternative Charts.
-After a few months, 2018, the new album "Hologram Moon" (released on standard and special edition including the bonus album "Ghost Novas") quickly becomes the real best-seller of the band ever as far as a full-length studio work is concerned, even entering the official German music charts and keeping position nr.1 on the German Alternative charts for several weeks.
-Elena Alice Fossi definitely becomes one of the most appreciated singers ever on the global electronic music scene.
+In late 2017, the band of Elena Alice Fossi and Angelo Bergamini released the single "Sky Collapse" (featuring Eskil Simonsson of Covenant) via Dependent Records, and it immediately gained success in Central Europe, reaching No. 1 in the German Alternative Charts.
+In 2018, the new album Hologram Moon (released in standard and special editions including the bonus album Ghost Novas) quickly became the best-seller of the band ever as far as a full-length studio work is concerned, even entering the official German music charts and staying at No. 1 on the German Alternative charts for several weeks.

 Controversy

 On 26 April 1999, Kirlian Camera were drawn into the then-current sensationalism over Goth culture when they were off-handedly mentioned by social scientist Alfred Schobert in Der Spiegel, in an interview printed as a sidebar to a 4-page newspaper feature on the Columbine High School shootings.
 Schobert contended that the group (along with Death in June and Boyd Rice) was an example of a "neo-fascist element" in contemporary goth and EBM music, and accused them of performing a Roman salute onstage.

-In their next cd, the group issued a communique, stating that they were offended by the witch hunt against them, but that they wanted to keep their political opinion to themselves, refusing to place the band within one specific political orientation.
-They denied that they were "right wing extremists", pointing out that past member Nancy Appiah was Ghanaian, and that they sing lyrics by the Jewish-German poet August Stramm.
-However, they were not allowed to respond in der Spiegel, and as a result show cancellations and protests by Anti-Fascist Action continued to dog them up through 2002.
+In their next CD, the group issued a communique, stating that they were offended by the witchhunt against them, but that they wanted to keep their political opinions to themselves, refusing to place the band within one specific political orientation.
+They denied that they were "right-wing extremists", pointing out that past member Nancy Appiah was Ghanaian, and that they sing lyrics by the Jewish-German poet August Stramm.
+However, they were not allowed to respond in Der Spiegel, and as a result cancellations of shows and protests by Anti-Fascist Action continued to dog them through 2002.